 Depending on the kind of healthcare coverage your parents have, you may lose coverage immediately on the day you turn 26.
 Some plans allow young adults to remain on their parents’ plans until the end of the month following their 26th birthday.
 Others let them stay on their parents’ plans until the end of the tax year.

 Because different healthcare plans have different rules, it’s best to find out when coverage will end for your parent’s specific plan.
 That way, you’ll know when you’ll need to purchase health insurance.
 If you lose health insurance following your 26th birthday and you’re uninsured for more than three months in a row, you may have to pay a fine.
-That could change soon, however, especially if Obamacare is repealed.

 The Special Enrollment Period